hritiksunhare/chrome-extension-youtube-bookmark/README.md

 # chrome-extension-youtube-bookmark
 its a chrome extension
-it works for youtube bookmark
+,it works for youtube bookmark
-we uses javascript
+And we uses javascript